laurelherting/lmh-headspace/AWS/services.md

 ### Best practices standards
 * AWS Managed Service complies with ITIL

-### Difference between S3 bucket url and S3 static hosted website address
-* What does a URL look like?
-  * It's always S3, then the region, then .amazon.aws.com, then / and the bucket name
-    * ex.
-Https://s3-eu-west1.amazonaws.com/acloudguru *

 ### AWS Quick Start
 Way of deploying evironments quickly, using CloudFormation templates built by AWS Solutions Architects who are experts in that particular technology.